Living in Hawaiʻi and the U.S.

 - UH Hilo ID card

-- 2 documents that show your mailing address in Hawaii, e.g., bank checking or savings account statement not more than 2 months old; driver’s license; an apartment lease, contract or agreement; or a utility bill.
+- 2 documents that show your mailing address in Hawaiʻi, e.g., bank checking or savings account statement not more than 2 months old; driver’s license; an apartment lease, contract or agreement; or a utility bill.
 The document must not be less than 30 days old.
 If you live on campus, bring a document that shows that you live in the residence halls on campus (such as a copy of your Billing Statement from the UH Hilo Housing Office), and this should be acceptable (although you may be asked to sign an affidavit at the office where you obtain the ID card).
-Click here for a list of documents that are acceptable as proof of your mailing address in Hawaii.
+The Hawaiʻi Department of Transportation has a list of documents that are acceptable as proof of your mailing address in Hawaiʻi.